 As for extra ammunition?
 Like food and water, ammo weights a lot.
-Unless you expect to have to fight your way through Little Mogadishu on your way home, a sidearm and a reload or two will probably suffice for 99.99% of likely contingencies.
+Unless you expect to have to fight your way through Little Mogadishu on your way home, a sidearm and a reload or two will probably suffice for 99.99% of likely self-defense contingencies.

-Also worth mentioning: long guns strapped to you or your bug out bag will attract (unwanted) attention, from both good guys and bad.
+Also worth mentioning: Long guns strapped to you or your bug-out bag will attract (unwanted) attention, from both good guys and bad.

 As for gear in general, seek out lightweight alternatives to what you might ordinarily pack.
-For instance, are you considering a MagLite because you have an extra old one laying around?
+For instance, are you considering a Maglite because you have an extra old one laying around?
 Don’t even think about it.
 Buy a modern LED flashlight that uses a single, ubiquitous AA battery.
-It weighs a lot less than a single D-cell battery and will out-perform your Maglight in both brightness and run-time.
+It weighs a lot less than a single D-cell battery and will out-perform your Maglite in both brightness and run-time.

 Food can be heavy if you pack military-style MRE-type meals or canned foods.
 Instead, consider dehydrated meal pouches (Mountain House), or things like instant oatmeal or similar foods.
 Instant hot chocolate makes a comfort drink, too.
 Simply boil water, add it to the foods and you have yourself a hot meal.
-Yes, dehydrated foods tend to lack calories, but most of us have plenty of adipose tissue to burn, particularly in the short term your bug-out bag provisions are meant to cover.
+Yes, dehydrated foods tend to lack calories, but most of us have plenty of adipose tissue to burn, particularly in the short term, that your bug-out bag provisions are meant to cover.

 So I went to the gym and got into shape.

 I also bought a “hiking” backpack.
 Yeah, military packs look cool, but I wanted “sheeple” style.
 I’ve loaded it with fewer than 10 pounds of stuff.
 It includes a Camelbak-style water system.
 With a half-gallon of water, it’ll still weigh less than 15 pounds and it works for me.